 So, without further ado, let's dive right into it!

 ITSMA first coined the concept of ABM in 2004.
-Their goal was to help marketers achieve better results by stopping them from drafting a sales pitch for a very general target audience and instead to push them to create personalised campaigns and personalised messaging for multiple stakeholders in high-value target accounts.
+Their goal was to help marketers achieve better results by stopping them from drafting a sales pitch for a very general target audience and instead pushing them to create personalised campaigns and messaging for multiple stakeholders in high-value target accounts.

 Broader definitions have gained traction due to technology players moving into this space.
-We like how Engagio (who have been acquired by Demandbase) defines ABM: "a go-to-market strategy that coordinates personalised marketing and sales efforts to land and expand into target accounts".
-This means that the emphasis is on the quality of the accounts rather than the quantity of the prospects.
-With ABM, we identify high-value strategic accounts and target the critical decision-makers in these businesses.
+We like how Engagio (who have been acquired by Demandbase) defines ABM: "a go-to-market strategy that coordinates personalised marketing and sales efforts to land and expand into target accounts and boost revenue".